Shop, Distributive and Allied Employees Association: Criticisms

 In Hart v Coles Supermarkets Australia Pty Ltd and Bi-Lo Pty Ltd [2016] FWCFB 2887 (31 May 2016), the Full Bench of the Fair Work Commission (FWC) refused to approve an enterprise agreement for Coles Supermarkets on the basis that it did not pass the 'better off overall test' (BOOT).
 The FWC's decision effectively overturned a practice used by many unions since the 1980s and endorsed by the ACTU in the Daimaru Case in 1992.
-Following this decision, some media outlets criticised the union for poor outcomes in its workplace negotiations due to the union bargaining for industry-wide conditions with a result of beneath-award pay outcomes for members.
+Following this decision, some media outlets criticised the union for poor outcomes in its workplace negotiations due to the union bargaining for industry-wide conditions with a result of beneath-award pay outcomes for members, despite the newly applied test not taking into account above Award conditions including Annual Leave Loading.
 The Sydney Morning Herald claimed that a quarter of a million workers across several major employers had been underpaid as a result of the union's negotiations, labelling it a "national wages scandal".
-Penalty rates, for working at night or on weekend, were scrapped in some agreements.
+Penalty rates, for working at night or on weekend, were scrapped in some agreements in return for higher base rates at all hours.

-The union has also been criticised for its close relationship with employers, which the Sydney Morning Herald has labelled "a longstanding and cosy partnership".
-One controversial aspect of this has been the union's practice of paying commissions to employers, including Coles and Woolworths, as an administration charge for payroll deduction of union dues.
+The union has also been criticised for its close relationship with employers, which The Sydney Morning Herald has labelled "a longstanding and cosy partnership".
+One controversial aspect of this has been the widely used practice across many industries of paying an administration charge for payroll deduction of union dues from major companies.
 The union defended the arrangements, citing the importance of payroll deductions for members who work fluctuating hours.
-In 2016, the rival Retail and Fast Food Workers Union was formed because of these perceived shortcomings.